AbdulRehman028/100-days-of-ai/Day-20-Correlation-Heatmap/README.md

 - Understand correlation between numerical variables.

-- Learn how to use Seaborn’s heatmap effectively.
+- Learn how to use Seaborn's heatmap effectively.

 - Improve your EDA skills before building ML models.